jay-hwang/algorithms-data-structures/README.md

 # algorithms-data-structures

-Repo of common algorithms and data structures.
-TDD enforced.
+The purpose of this repository is to implement common algorithms and data structures from scratch to get a deep understanding of the inner-workings.
+Each algorithm/data-structure is accompanied by a beautiful set of tests written in Rspec.

 ## Algorithms